rokroskar/datablog/content/spark_prometheus_monitoring.md

 ![Templating in Grafana]({filename}/images/grafana_templating_detail.png)

-See the [Grafana Prometheus documentsion](http://docs.grafana.org/datasources/prometheus/) for more information.
+See the [Grafana Prometheus documentation](http://docs.grafana.org/datasources/prometheus/) for more information.

 Finally, a complete dashboard for a single Spark application showing some individual and aggregate Spark metrics may look like this:

 ![Full Spark Grafana dashboard]({filename}/images/grafana_full_spark_dashboard.png)

-You can see the snapshot [here](https://snapshot.raintank.io/dashboard/snapshot/kHmB0PX9COdomGLCjA9LE3YhWCLVIXp5).
+You can play with the full snapshot [here](https://snapshot.raintank.io/dashboard/snapshot/kHmB0PX9COdomGLCjA9LE3YhWCLVIXp5).

-If you want to use this dashboard, you can [grab the JSON](https://gist.github.com/rokroskar/1649be3c00bb802289eb) and import it in your own Grafana instance.
+If you want to use this dashboard as a template, you can [grab the JSON](https://gist.github.com/rokroskar/1649be3c00bb802289eb) and import it in your own Grafana instance.

 ## Future work